MarkacRobi/Nine-Mens-Morris/README.md

 4. Each player aims to make "mills" - which are vertical or horizontal lines of three counters in row.

-5. When a player makes a mill, they can remove one of their opponent's pieces.
+5. When a player makes a mill, they can remove one of their opponent's pieces (can not remove piece that is in mill).

 6. Players take turns to play a piece of their own color on any unoccupied point until all eighteen pieces have been played.